venomousmoog/dotfiles/b/readme.md

 ### Modes

-If there is a mode specified on the command line, the tool will use that, otherwise it will look in the environment for BUCK_MODE, and if it doesn't find that, it will use the mode @auto-dbg
+If there is a mode specified on the command line, the tool will use that, otherwise it will look in the environment for BUCK_MODE, and if it doesn't find that, it will use the mode `@auto-dev`.

-Modes beginning with `@auto-` are special - when they exist, b.py will find the buck_auto_modes file and load the appropriate auto mode for the current targets, using anything after the - as the flavor selector - so for example, @auto-dbg will prefer a `dbg` flavor if one exists, otherwise it will search in the order `dbg`, `dev`, `opt`.
+Modes beginning with `@auto-` are special - when they exist, b.py will find the buck_auto_modes file and load the appropriate auto mode for the current targets, using anything after the - as the flavor selector - so for example, `@auto-dbg` will prefer a `dbg` flavor if one exists, otherwise it will search in the order `dbg`, `dev`, `opt`.

 ### Examples

 ```
 usage: b command [@mode] [target/query] [options]
  default mode: @auto-dbg